aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 )
 ```

-C. Unzip and import the two data files into the `moma` database using the text files in the `/data` sub-directory.
+5c.
+Unzip and import the two data files into the `moma` database using the text files in the `/data` subdirectory.
 The
 both files contain a header row and pipe-delimited ('|').

 ```txt